-GENEVA — The World Health Organization raised its global risk assessment for the new coronavirus to “very high” from “high” on Friday, as some countries struggled with containment and economic fears lashed global markets.
+GENEVA (AN) — The World Health Organization raised its global risk assessment for the new coronavirus to “very high” from “high” on Friday, as some countries struggled with containment and economic fears lashed global markets.

 But officials from the U.N. health agency advised that the COVID-19 virus can still be contained if the chains of international transmission can quickly be broken.
 China, the hardest hit nation since the outbreak was first detected in Wuhan in December, has reported 78,959 cases, including 2,791 deaths.

 Outside China, there were 4,351 cases in 49 countries, including 67 deaths, according to WHO officials.
 South Korea had reported 2,337 cases — the most outside of China.
 Many of the cases have been spreading from a few nations.
 Infected travelers from Italy exported 24 cases to 14 countries, the officials said, while people leaving Iran brought 97 cases to 11 other countries.

 "The continued increase in the number of cases, and the number of affected countries over the last few days, are clearly of concern," WHO’s director-general, Tedros Adhanom Ghebreyesus, told a news media briefing.

 "Our epidemiologists have been monitoring these developments continuously, and we have now increased our assessment of the risk of spread and the risk of impact of COVID-19 to very high at a global level," said Tedros, a politician and public health expert who has headed Ethiopia’s foreign affairs and health ministries.

 "What we see at the moment are linked epidemics of COVID-19 in several countries, but most cases can still be traced to known contacts or clusters of cases," he said.
 "We do not see evidence as yet that the virus is spreading freely in communities.
 As long as that’s the case, we still have a chance of containing this virus, if robust action is taken to detect cases early, isolate and care for patients and trace contacts."